adamilola-supersoft/bulk-dispute-processor/README.md

 A Spring Boot microservice for processing bulk CSV uploads for dispute updates using a session-file approach.
 Files are stored on disk named by the database `session.id`.
 The service supports preview/edit functionality, proof file uploads, and creates jobs that are processed by background workers.

-> **Latest Update**: Manual database setup (Flyway removed), enhanced session management with institution/merchant filtering, nested job objects in responses, and comprehensive failure recovery with automatic retry/resume mechanisms.
+> **Latest Update**: Joint validation endpoint for combined CSV and proof file uploads, CONFIRMED as final session status with protection against changes, enhanced error handling, and simplified session lifecycle.

 ## Features

 - **CSV Upload & Validation**: Upload CSV files with automatic validation and structured error responses
+- **Joint Validation Endpoint**: Combined CSV and proof file validation in a single request
 - **Session Management**: Track upload sessions with optimistic locking and status tracking
 - **Preview/Edit**: Preview CSV data and overwrite with edited versions
 - **Proof File Management**: Upload, download, and manage proof files for dispute rejections